-The Synopsys PrimeTime suite, including PrimeTime, PrimeTime SI, PrimeTime ADV, PrimeTime PX and PrimeTime GCA, provides a single, golden, trusted signoff solution for timing, signal integrity, power, timing constraint and variation-aware analysis.
+The Synopsys PrimeTime suite, including PrimeTime, PrimeTime SI, PrimeTime ADV,and PrimeTime PX, provides a single, golden, trusted signoff solution for timing, signal integrity, power, timing constraint and variation-aware analysis.
 It delivers HSPICE® accurate signoff analysis that helps pinpoint problems prior to tapeout thereby reducing risk, ensuring design integrity, and lowering the cost of design.
-This industry gold-standard solution improves your team’s productivity by delivering fast turnaround on development schedules for large and small designs while ensuring firstpass silicon success through greater predictability and the highest accuracy.
+This industry goldstandard solution improves your team’s productivity by delivering fast turnaround on development schedules for large and small designs while ensuring first-pass silicon success through greater predictability and the highest accuracy.

 HSPICE-Accurate Results Minimize Over-Design

 HSPICE-accurate analysis pinpoints timing problems quickly and reduces ECO fixing time.
 Use of CCS models provides consistent results for static timing, signal integrity,power, and variation-aware analysis.
 Path-based analysis is available to zero-in on your most challenging timing paths.
 Advanced on-chip variation modeling and variation-aware analysis deliver additional margin control.
 This helps designers avoid the over-and under-design of chips reducing costs and saving time from design schedules.

 The unified analysis environment in the PrimeTime Suite enables designers to perform complete timing, signal integrity, timing constraint, power and variation-aware analysis in a single environment.
 This improves designer productivity, reduces set-up steps, as well as minimizes the number of interface files created and used.
 It also leads to faster time-to-results because identical operations, such as timing and slew calculations, are not repeated.
 Costs are minimized by eliminating the need for multiple point tools with associated support costs.

 Fast Turn-around Time